igolovic/poc-newsy/README.md

 Application will install into Docker container its own set of certificates needed for HTTPS (HTTPS is required - HTTP version does not to function properly in IdentityServer4).

 **Authentication and authorization**
+They are provided by custom IdentityServer4 (OAuth2/OpenID-Connect) server implementation which protects web API on https://localhost:5001.
+IdentityServer4 enables authentication and authorized access for editor-viewer application and other Javascript/mobile applications.
-They are provided by custom IdentityServer4/OpenID-Connect server implementation.
-There are two clients supported, one for UI editor-viewer application (https://github.com/igolovic/poc-newsy-editor-viewer), other for any other mobile/javascript client (can be tested using the Postman requests in from file postman-https-requests-export.zip).
+There are two clients supported, one for UI editor-viewer application (https://github.com/igolovic/poc-newsy-editor-viewer), other for any other Javascript/mobile client (can be tested using the Postman requests in from file postman-https-requests-export.zip).

 **Architecture**
 Chosen pattern is "Clean Architecture" ("Onion Architecture") due to its preference for abstraction instead of concretion which makes it easy to change e.g. UIs or storage technologies.